lcavadas/arenite/1-usage.md

 }
 ```

-There are three types of <code>args</code>: <code>ref</code> which declares the dependency is a arenite registered instance with the specified name, <code>val</code> which is a raw value (string, number, array, object, etc...) and finally <code>instance</code> which is a declaration of an instance that is treated as anonymous.
-Anonoymous instances are used for the wiring and inherit the factory flag from its parent but are not registered in the context.
+There are three types of <code>args</code>: <code>ref</code> which declares the dependency is a arenite registered instance with the specified name, <code>value</code> which is a raw value (string, number, array, object, etc...) and finally <code>instance</code> which is a declaration of an anonymous instance.
+Anonoymous instances are used in the wiring and inherit the factory flag from its parent but are not registered in the context.

-The anonymous instances are particularly useful if you use MVC or MVP design patterns where only the controller/presenter are registered in the context and the view can be instantiated for it but are not accessible from other controllers/presenters since they don't exist in the context.
+The anonymous instances are particularly useful if you use MVC or MVP design patterns where only the controller/presenter are registered in the context and the view can be declared (instantiated) for it but are not accessible from other controllers/presenters since they don't exist in the context.

 ##### Extensions